 Dell does not require a paid support program to download any updates or firmware, and they also provide an extremely intuitive site to find any updates for your sytems.

-Additionally, Dell Prosupport is incomparable in the IT sphere as one of the most reliably helpful support programs around.
-If you can afford it, pro support is definitely a worthwhile investment.
-That being said, word has been going around that Dell will soon be requiring a support contact for downloads in the future, though there aren’t any explicit time tables for that yet.
+Additionally, Dell Prosupport is regarded in the IT sphere as one of the more reliably helpful support programs around.
+If you can afford it, pro support is a worthwhile investment.
+That being said, word has been going around that Dell will soon be requiring a support contact for downloads in the future, though nothing concrete has surfaced as of yet.

 HPE requires you to have a service/support contract to download any new firmware or updates.
 It can also be difficult to find support drivers and firmware through HP’s platform even if you do.
 Additionally, the parts replacement supply chain is not always the most reliable with HPE, though this has improved in recent years.
 HPE’s website is also fairly difficult to use for any information or support in general.